openhab/openhab-addons/bundles/org.openhab.binding.mqtt.espmilighthub/README.md

 # EspMilightHub Binding

 This binding allows an open source esp8266 based bridge to automatically find and add Milight globes.
-The hubs can be built from 2 ready made boards and connecting them with 7 wires, they can be very easy to build with no soldering needed.
+The hubs can be built from 2 ready made boards and  only need connecting with 7 wires.
+They can be very easy to build with no soldering needed.

 Advantages to using this DIY bridge over the OEM bridge:

-+ Almost unlimited groups so you can have individual control over an entire house of Milight globes without multiple bridges.
++ Almost unlimited groups to give individual control over an entire house of Milight globes without needing multiple bridges.
-+ If using the Milight remotes to control the globes with this binding can update the openHAB controls the moment a key is pressed on the remote.
++ If using the Milight remotes to control the globes, this binding can update the openHAB controls the moment a key is pressed on the physical remotes.
 + Supports auto discovery.

 ## Setup the hardware